 The Magical Crystal Man

-Tower-climbing mission complete, we stumbled out from the dark swirling stone staircase, to a selection of market stalls set up outside the cathedral’s entrance.
-My Canadian pal is quite the crystal fan, and so when we saw a very smiley looking man crouching on the floor near a blanket full of crystals, he made a beeline straight for the magical man and his crystal-blanket.
+Tower-climbing mission complete, we stumbled out from the darkness of the swirling stone staircase, to a selection of market stalls set up outside the cathedral’s entrance.
+My Canadian pal is quite the crystal fan, so when we saw a very smiley looking man crouching on the floor near a blanket full of crystals, Russel ran straight to it like a moth to a flame.
+And I’m so glad he did.
 Pardon the pun, but what an absolute gem this guy was!

 Magic magic man!!

-I’ll be honest- one day is definitely not enough to see Valencia- ideally you’d need several to properly explore this incredible city.
-And let’s face it pals, we really had half a day thanks to having to get back in time to work.
-But I was so grateful to have been able to see Valencia at all; this tiny glimpse showed me that it’s a city packed full of history and culture with so many things to do.
+So pals.
+One day in Valencia is clearly not enough- ideally you’d need several to properly explore this incredible city.
+And let’s face it, we really had half a day thanks to having to get back in time to work.
+But I was so grateful to have been able to see Valencia at all.
+This tiny glimpse showed me that it’s a city packed full of history and culture with so many things to do.

 What.
 A. Place.